 We forecast that Ramaphosa will most likely be re-elected as ANC president.
 Party members will elect the 80 national executive committee members along with the ‘top six’ positions in the party, including the president (of both state and party).
 These are selected from a nomination list, which is due to be released in November.
 In a sign that Ramaphosa and his supporters continue to dominate the party, six out of nine elected regional ANC chairpersons seem to align with him (Free State is yet to hold regional elections).

 There is a reasonable chance that members of Ramaphosa’s faction will not be re-elected for key ANC leadership positions in December.
 That is even though influential regional chairpersons are likely to wield influence over branch nominations for other positions.
 The Zuma-aligned faction performed strongly in the Kwa-Zulu Natal election in July.
-Factors that go against Ramaphosa include voter fatigue among moderate ANC members and that ordinary ANC voters seem to blame the president for the rising cost of living and his government’s failure to tackle unemployment.
+Factors that go against Ramaphosa include voter fatigue among moderate ANC members and ordinary ANC voters seem to blame the president for the rising cost of living and his government’s failure to tackle unemployment.

-In our analysis, the following developments would indicate that Ramaphosa;s faction is increasingly likely to lose:
+In our analysis, the following developments would indicate that Ramaphosa’s faction is increasingly likely to lose:

 There is a reasonably high chance of a peaceful transition if the Zuma faction wins a majority on the ANC leadership board in December, based on precedent.
 However, official investigations into corruption and political violence suggest that senior ANC affiliates have orchestrated localised violence in recent years, notably the 2021 mass riots.
-It is likely the Zuma faction will continue to use similar tactics to pressure the ANC into certain policy decisions or to force the state to stall criminal charges; these are highly likely to undermine any government under Ramaphosa, unless criminal cases against ANC members are pursued.
+It is likely the Zuma faction will continue to use similar tactics to pressure the ANC into certain policy decisions or to force the state to stall criminal charges; these are highly likely to undermine any government under Ramaphosa unless criminal cases against ANC members are pursued.

 Still, in the scenario where the Ramaphosa faction is severely weakened in the ANC, we doubt that Ramaphosa himself would be removed as state president before the general election in 2024.
-Polls show that while public confidence in the ANC is low, Ramaphosa’s pro-business approach has broad appeal; with him in the presidency, the ANC would be likely to retain the largest proportion of parliamentary seats at the upcoming elections.
+Polls show that while public confidence in the ANC is low, Ramaphosa’s pro-business approach has broad appeal; with him in the presidency, the ANC would be likely to retain the largest proportion of parliamentary seats in the upcoming elections.
 This signals that business-as-usual will probably return after the election, even if there are persistent attempts to introduce policies associated with the Zuma faction thereafter.